TongchengOpenSource/smart-doc-maven-plugin/README.md

    "outPath": "/src/main/resources" //Set the api document output path.
 }
 ```
-Only three configuration items are required to use the smart-doc-maven-plugin to generate API documentation.
+Only three configurations items are needed to generate API documentation using smart-doc-maven-plugin.
 In fact, only outPath must be configured.

 **Detailed configuration content:**